 When I turned 25, I realised that my body no longer accepted cheese.

 We sought help.
-We tried interventions.
+We tried all kinds of interventions – I was really desperate, I couldn’t live without cheese.
 But sadly, nothing worked.

-And then things got really bad: My body decided that it didn’t have room in its life for yogurt, milk or even ice cream anymore (not even ice cream!!!).
+And then things went from bad to worse: My body decided that it didn’t have room in its life for yogurt, milk or even ice cream anymore (not even ice cream!!!).
 Basically no dairy what so ever.